 As one of the body's many naturally-occurring protective substances, earwax is incredibly useful to our health and wellbeing.
 But what exactly is earwax?
 It is an oily material that is produced by glands within the ear canal, designed to trap dust, to protect the ear canal skin lining and to reduce the likelihood of bacterial infection.
-If your ears were entirely free of earwax, they would be very sore and dry and more prone to infection.

 In the past, earwax has been considered a valuable substance, used as a salve for puncture wounds or even as a lip balm.
 Maintaining a healthy level of earwax is key - too little and you might succumb to bacterial infections, too much and it can compact, causing temporary hearing loss.